costinm/istio-install/README.md

 The profile is selected by labeling the namespace or pod annotations.

+CRDs must be created first with 'helmctl apply -f cluster' (until an operator is added to istio-system)

 Major components:

-1. istio-system - will be left with only CRDs and possibly citadel (master secret).
+1. istio-system - Singleton, includes citadel (master secret), certmanager, CNI, nodeagent.
-Singleton.
+This must be locked down and restricted.
+Can be omitted if alternative way to provision certificates and alternative SDS is in place.

-1. istio-control-$PROFILE - pilot, possibly sidecar injector
+1. istio-control-$PROFILE - pilot, galley, sidecar injector, DNS

-1. istio-config - galley
+1. istio-ingress-$PROFILE - each ingress gateway will handle one or more IPs and hosts, their certificates and control the routing for its domains to app namespaces.

 1. istio-telemetry-$PROFILE - mixer telemetry, possibly prometheus

 1. istio-policy-$PROFILE - mixer policy.

-1. istio-ingress-$PROFILE - each ingress gateway will handle one or more IPs and hosts, their certificates and control the routing for its domains to app namespaces.

 1. istio-egress-$PROFILE - install if you want all outgoing traffic to be controlled.
 When namespace isolation is available, different apps can use different egress